mrbengutierrez/gpt-oss-challenge/README.md

 - Writing executable intrusion scripts with real libraries (`requests`, `BeautifulSoup`).
 - Successfully exfiltrating protected resources (`/orders` page).

-It pushes forward the **methodological insight** dimension of the Kaggle challenge by showing that **live exploitation harnesses** can reveal vulnerabilities that static prompt engineering cannot.
+It pushes forward the **methodological insight** dimension of the Kaggle challenge by showing that **live exploitation harnesses** can reveal exploitable vulnerabilities that static prompt engineering cannot.
 It also provides a reproducible platform for future researchers to test whether LLMs will escalate to **functional cyberattacks** under benign-framed prompts.